wireapp/kalium/monkeys/README.md

 docker compose up
 ```

-By default, it will search for a config named `config.json` inside the config folder.
+By default, it will search for a config named `config.json` inside the `monkeys/docker/config` folder.
 To change
 which
 config file to load simply set the environment variable `CONFIG`: